nkanchas/loganalytics/README.md

 Technology Stack: Vertx, REST and JSON

 Below repository is for option 2 to query log file.
-(Used to do quick insight into data)
+(Used for quick insight into data)

 #Steps